phoeinx/rpi-voice-assistant/README.md

 The binary Debian package will be written to `dist/dialogbank.deb`.

+### Running the Dialogbank application as a user service
+To allow creating a out-of-the-box dialogbank, we implemented running the software as a user service.
+Gained functionality includes: Starting of the software at boot time, automatic restarts in case of failure and logging.
+This allows users to just power on their device and start interacting with the voice assistant.

+As the necessary functionality of our software (especially receiving keyboard input) is not what system/user services are usually used and designed for, the process was not straightforward and the resulting solution a bit hacky.
+Therefore a few notes on the implementation:

+- Instead of a system service, we use a user service, meaning the service is started by the user and runs in the user's session.
+This is necessary for audio output, as the Pulse-Audio-Server is running in the user's session and the audio output is directed to the user's audio device.
+When running as a system service, the correct audio device is not accessible.
+- To receive keyboard input we start the dialogbank software in an xterm window with: "xterm -e "/usr/share/python/bin/dbank".
+This opens a terminal window and executes the dialogbank software.
+If you attach a monitor to the RPi while running the service, you'll see the terminal window being opened.
+We have not experienced issues with dropped focus on the window etc., but this is admittedly a bit hacky.
+- We require the graphical session to have started to be able to open the xterm window.
+In theory it should be possible to start the service after the graphical-session.target, but this appears to not be implemented in Raspberry Pi OS bookworm, see [here](https://github.com/raspberrypi/bookworm-feedback/issues/96).
+Therefore, we use the [xdg autostart](https://wiki.archlinux.org/title/XDG_Autostart) functionality to manually start the service, which is configured in `/etc/xdg/autostart/dialogbank.desktop`.
+This file is copied to the user's autostart directory during installation of the Debian package.

+### Logging
+For logging we use the `journalctl` functionality.
+The logs regarding the start/restart/stops of the dialogbank service are automatically logged to `journalctl` due to being a user system service.
+As we start the dialogbank software in an xterm window, the logs of the software are written to the terminal window and not automatically logged to `journalctl`.
+We use `systemcat` to manually log the output of the xterm window to `journalctl`.
+This is done in the `dialogbank.service` file in the `ExecStart` command.
+It's not possible to log from the user `dialogbank` that way, but we set the tag `dialogbank`.
+To see the logs of the dialogbank software and service (so everything), run `journalctl --user -u dialogbank`.
+To see only the logs of the dialogbank software, run `journalctl -t dialogbank`.

+`journalctl` logs are persistent across reboots and can be accessed at any time.
+They are also rotated automatically if space limitations arise.
+To access logs there is a sophisticated filtering system available, see `man journalctl` for more information.

+E.g. to see the last 50 messages of the dialogbank service from the last hour, run: `journalctl -n 50 --user -u dialogbank --since "1 hour ago"`.

 ### Interacting with dialogbank user service

 Get status: `systemctl --user status dialogbank`